 \section{Introduction}

-So far, the Standard Model (SM) of particle physics has proven to be remarkably successful in describing nature at the most fundamental level accessible to current experimental efforts.
-Despite this success, established observational evidence indicates that the SM cannot be the ultimate theory of nature but rather provides a highly accurate description of its low-energy limit.
-The origin of dark matter, neutrino masses, and the baryon asymmetry of the universe remain unexplained within the current framework, demonstrating the need for physics beyond the SM (BSM).
+So far, the Standard Model (SM) of particle physics has been remarkably successful in describing nature at the most fundamental level accessible to experiment.
+Despite this success, established evidence shows that the SM cannot be the ultimate theory but rather a highly accurate low-energy limit.
+It fails to explain the origin of dark matter, neutrino masses, and the baryon asymmetry of the universe, indicating the need for physics beyond the SM (BSM).

-To address these open problems, various extensions of the SM have been proposed.
-Since there is no evidence that the theoretical formulation of the SM breaks down below the Planck scale, such extensions have also been largely motivated by unresolved \textit{puzzles} within the SM itself, such as the reason for the hierarchies in fermion masses and mixings or the absence of CP violation in strong interactions.
-One particularly intriguing puzzle is the origin of the electroweak (EW) scale, determined by the Higgs mass or vacuum expectation value, and its relation to potential new high-energy scales beyond the SM.
-The strong sensitivity of the infrared (IR) phenomenology to ultraviolet (UV) embeddings, rooted in the Higgs mass parameter, gives rise to the \textit{hierarchy problem}.
-Such information is encoded in quantum corrections to correlation functions, in particular, the Higgs two-point function.
-Assuming naive canonical power counting, dimensionful quantities receive two types of corrections: logarithmic and power law.
-The large sensitivity to high-energy scales arises in presence of the latter and, specifically, from the competition between both types of corrections.
-Having to precisely set parameters at high-energy scales to obtain the correct physics in the infrared stands in tension with the principle of naturalness~\cite{tHooft:1979rat,Giudice:2008bi,Dirac:1938mt,Craig:2022eqo}.
-While this is not an inconsistency that must be resolved in the ultimate fundamental embedding of the SM (unlike, for example, dark matter), the principle of naturalness provides a guiding criterion to constrain viable theoretical scenarios.
+Many extensions of the SM have been proposed to address these shortcomings.
+Since no breakdown of the SM is observed below the Planck scale, such extensions are also motivated by internal \textit{puzzles} of the SM itself, such as the fermion mass hierarchies or the absence of CP violation in strong interactions.
+A particularly intriguing puzzle is the origin of the electroweak (EW) scale, set by the Higgs mass or vacuum expectation value, and its relation to possible new high-energy scales.
+The strong dependence of infrared (IR) physics on ultraviolet (UV) embeddings, rooted in the single dimensionful parameter of the SM (the Higgs mass), constitutes the \textit{hierarchy problem}.
+Such sensitivity is encoded in quantum corrections to correlation functions -- here the Higgs two-point function.
+Canonical power counting implies that dimensionful quantities receive two kinds of corrections: logarithmic and power-law.
+The tension arises in the presence of the latter and, specifically, from the interplay of both types.
+Obtaining the correct IR physics then requires fine adjustment of UV parameters, in conflict with the principle of naturalness~\cite{tHooft:1979rat,Giudice:2008bi,Dirac:1938mt,Craig:2022eqo}.
+While not a logical inconsistency that must be solved (unlike, e.g. dark matter), naturalness provides a guiding criterion for viable theoretical scenarios.